Back to Blog

 Lt.
 Bryan Hughes

-Typically, there’s an awful unwritten rule attached to the job which is to never show emotion as it can be portrayed as weakness.
-And unfortunately, being emotionally impacted by the job can often be viewed by the workforce culture as evidence of being undependable in a crisis and ultimately unfit for the job.
-This nasty stigma creates a fear of rejection by peers in the agency, or worse, fear of losing one’s job if deemed unfit for duty.
-Holding in emotions, especially after trauma, distorts the inner world after carrying all the internal weight.
-Officers can become psychologically dissociated, disconnect from their true emotions, and start to avoid reality.
+Typically, there’s an unwritten rule in the field of corrections: never show emotion, as it may be perceived as a sign of weakness.
+Unfortunately, being emotionally affected by the job is often misinterpreted by the workplace culture as evidence of being unreliable in a crisis and, ultimately, unfit for the role.
+This damaging stigma fosters a fear of rejection from peers or, even worse, the fear of losing one’s job if deemed unfit for duty.

 Caterina Spinaris, Ph.D, LPC